Listen to the More Recipes About Music & Food Spotify Playlist

 That said, Asian marinated cheesesteak is the basis for this recipe.
 I marinate the sliced mushrooms and onions just as I would with beef or chicken.
 Cooking relies on a hot cast iron skillet to get a solid caramelization on the mushrooms.
 I do not marinate the peppers as I want them to retain that pepper heat and bite.
 Plus, they will pick up plenty of the marinade flavor when cooked with the mushrooms and onions.

 Do not overthink the cheese for this.
 Go with simple deli provolone.
 Aged cheeses will not give you the melt factor you want here.
-Same goes for the sub roll.
+The same goes for the sub roll.
 Skip the fancy artisan bakery and head for the soft squishy roll 8-packs in the bread aisle.
 Pull the whole thing together with some quick Horsey Sauce and you’ll have a mushroom melt that’ll even satisfy a carnivore.

 I’M A FUNGI (MELT!)